1. Methodology background

 4. Quality summary

-Fertility Trends is our annual statistical release, which makes information from the Register available to patients, clinic staff, media, researchers and the public to show how fertility treatment has changed over time.
-Published annually, treatment and outcome data from our Register is made available by treatment type, age group, partner type, ethnicity, donor information, funding status, English region and UK nations.
+We make information from the Register available to patients, clinic staff, media, researchers and the public to show how fertility treatment has changed over time.
+We publish annually data from our Register on treatment and outcomes, covering treatment type, age group, partner type, ethnicity, donor information, funding status, English region and UK nations.
 The data published is a snapshot of our Register data submitted by clinics and is subject to change.

 5. Quality characteristics of Fertility Trends, UK Register data